MohamedShokeir/CppCapstoneEdgeTracking/README.md

 * The project uses destructors appropriately(lines 41).
 * The project makes use of references in function declarations(lines 42-44).
 * Templates generalize functions in the project (lines 27-36).
+* The project reads data from a file and process the data, or the program writes data to a file(lines 30-62).

 5. `ImageProcessing.cpp` Contains all methods of the templated class 'QueueManager' and the methods of ImageProcessing.
 The method 'ImageProcessing::Process' is the one that
 * The project uses move semantics to move data, instead of copying it, where possible(lines 34).